simatec-uis/CO2Wounds-V2/README.md

 Download the CO2Wounds-V2 dataset free, easy, and fast [here](https://ieee-dataport.org/open-access/co2wounds-v2-extended-chronic-wounds-dataset-leprosy-patients-segmentation-and-detection/).

+## Code and Library Information

+The main code for this project is available in the main.py file within this repository.
+This file contains the core implementation necessary to reproduce the results presented in our work (see Table in the following section).

+We have utilized the Python library [segmentation_models.pytorch](https://github.com/qubvel-org/segmentation_models.pytorch) for this project, which provides a wide range of state-of-the-art segmentation models.
+Please refer to the linked repository for detailed installation instructions and additional information on the library.

 ## Results and Evaluation

 | Architectures  | Encoder      | mIoU(%) | F1(%) | Accuracy(%) | Precision(%)  | Recall(%) | Checkpoints |